MAINE: MODERATE REGULATIONS

 - The date you intend to begin homeschooling

 - A written statement that you will follow the regulations for hours of instruction, required subjects, and testing

-Every following year that you choose to homeschool you must file a Notice of Intent by September 1st.
-The subsequent year form is different than the first year form; in the Subsequent Year Form you are required to submit an assessment of your child’s progress from the previous year.
+Every following year that you choose to homeschool, you must file a Notice of Intent by September 1st.
+The subsequent year form is a little different than the first year form.
+With the Subsequent Year Form, you are required to submit an assessment of your child’s progress from the previous year.

 NOTE: Acceptable options for the assessment submission are covered in the section “Testing” below.